Physical Memory Security vs. Virtual Memory Security

 A simplified case would be one where a memory range is fully locked out for write transactions, where the security tag is implicit in access type (is it a read or write?) and the memory controller will deny writes in a list of protected ranges.
 This is what the AMCC does to protect kernel memory from writes on modern Apple SoCs.

 A more advanced and flexible approach to the same problem is called IOMMUs.
-This stands for I/O Memory Management Units; they create a virtual address spaces for devices analogous to the virtual addressing in processors.
+This stands for I/O Memory Management Units; they create a virtual address space for devices analogous to the virtual addressing in processors.
 Now, the protection hardware can apply and modify not only permissions, but also the address being accessed.
 This requires significantly more memory to store the translation and permission map, and usually ends up with a set of I/O pagetables located in memory that the IOMMU reads from as it translates I/O accesses to the target.
 It's a significant complication compared to using an address filter, where the filter usually fits in the hardware MMIO registers or on-chip RAM visible via MMIO.

 What makes IOMMUs so great and worth this effort, however, is their ability to hide physical memory addresses from peripheral devices.
 This has twofold consequences.
-From the security standpoint, it means system memory map is not disclosed to the potentially compromised accessory processor or DMA requester.
+From the security standpoint, it means the system memory map is not disclosed to the potentially compromised accessory processor or DMA requester.
 Additionally, it means non-linearly allocated memory can be presented to the peripheral as a linear virtual address space.
-This is not only a performance improvement, but also massively simplifies DMA requester design and removes the need to program scatter-gather lists into the requester.
+This is not only a performance improvement but also massively simplifies DMA requester design and removes the need to program scatter-gather lists into the requester.

 While ARM has been promoting the use of centralized IOMMUs with their SMMU (System MMU) specification, Apple SoCs use a different approach.
 Many of their peripheral blocks have a device called a DART in front of them.
 But both of those IOMMUs share a general design, which is that each request stream uses a specific pagetable, which the IOMMU walks.
 The walk results (translations and permissions for a given address page) are cached in a TLB (Translation Lookaside Buffer) local to the IOMMU, which needs to be flushed (discarded) when the pagetables are modified.